gpeyre/2014-SISC-BregmanOT/readme.md

 This Matlab package contains the source code to reproduce the figure of the article

-  "Iterative Bregman Projections for Regularized Transportation Problems" Jean-David Benamou, Guillaume Carlier, Marco Cuturi, Luca Nenna, Gabriel Peyré Preprint, 2014.
+J-D. Benamou, G. Carlier, M. Cuturi, L. Nenna, G. Peyré.
+[Iterative Bregman Projections for Regularized Transportation Problems](https://hal.archives-ouvertes.fr/hal-01096124).
+SIAM Journal on Scientific Computing, 37(2), pp. A1111–A1138, 2015.

 ![Example of Wasserstein barycenters](img/barycenters.png)